 Big Dave (the shipping master)

-about the rope, we make the rope in north carolina a partly reclaimed polypropylene cord, which we have found to be the best and we can keep the consistency what we need to make quality sandals; with our watchful eye.
-This rope is colorfast, super durable- basically one of the strongest ropes known to humans.
-When we look at environmental impact, one of the most important things to look at is durablitly.
-That is why we make the best rope and don't cut any corners. durablitity is sustainablity.
+About the rope... we make the rope in North Carolina and it is partly reclaimed polypropylene cord.
+We found the polypropylene to be the best and most consistent option for making quality sandals.
+This rope is colorfast and super durable.
+Basically it is one of the strongest ropes known to humans.
+When we look at environmental impact, one of the most important things to look at is durability.
+That is why we make the best rope and do not cut any corners.
+Durability is sustainability.

-It was our desire to create a product where there was virtually no waste- almost there - about 85% of our waste can be recycled into other products (thank you No Scraps Left Behind!).
+It was our desire to create a product where there was virtually no waste.
+We are almost there!
+About 90% of our waste can be recycled into other products (thank you No Scraps Left Behind!).

-Packaging- Excessive packaging just does not fit into the society we see.
-When you receive your sandals they are in a usps mail bag and tied together with a string.
-There is no “shoe box”, which we feel is a waste of both money and cardboard.
+Excessive packaging is just worthless.
+When you receive your sandals they are in a USPS mailbag and tied together with a string.
+There is no “shoebox”, which we feel is a waste of both money and cardboard.
 We have a sizing/info tag attached to the sandal.
 That’s about it.
-We do what we have to appease our shipping needs and requirements by shipping agency's, and nothing more.
-If you order a bunch of sandals they might come in any kind of box we can find to use, so if it looks like your box has been around the world a few times or home made- it might just be.
-We all have enough shoe boxes from when we were kids with odds and ends in them, i don’t think we need anymore.
+We do what we have to appease our shipping needs and requirements by shipping agencies and nothing more.
+If you order a bunch of sandals they might come in any kind of box we can find to use, so if it looks like your box has been around the world a few times or homemade- it might just be.
+We all have enough shoe boxes from when we were kids with odds and ends in them, I don’t think we need anymore.

 Our future goals and recyclables of used sandals.
 When our volume reaches an amount where it makes sense to attempt re extrusion project we are on it.
 We got a long way to go for that.

-When we introduce new products, or friends products we attempt to evaluate environmental impact, energy conservation, and fun!
+When we introduce new products evaluate environmental impact, energy conservation, and fun!

-WE use domestically grown and sewn certified organic cotton, where we can.
-As a world, we now know a better way to farm (organic) Organic farming eliminates the use of herbicides, toxic defoliants, and synthetic fertilizers.
-Organic farming is non toxic way to farm; which in return helps protect our future generations and our planet.
-This is sustainable farming.
+We use domestically grown and sewn certified organic cotton, where we can.
+As a world, we now know a better way to farm organically.
+Organic farming eliminates the use of herbicides, toxic defoliants, and synthetic fertilizers.
+Organic farming is a nontoxic way to farm; which in return helps protect our future generations and our planet.
+This is also sustainable farming.
 Promoting a positive future outlook.
-Now some of our t shirts use a RPET (recycled plastic bottles) and from time to time we try out other fabrics. the fabric will be listed by each tshirt.
-Currently we are in love with the rpet/organic cotton mix shirt. super soft and breathes well.
-When you buy one of our shirts, hopefully you are bringing smiles to people who read the positive messages on the shirt! and also supporting us in raising positive vibes, and creating art from old photography- thankfully those years in the dark room weren’t wasted!
+Now some of our t-shirts use RPET (recycled plastic bottles) and from time to time we try out other fabrics.
+The fabric will be listed on each T-shirt.
+Currently, we are in love with the RPET/organic cotton mix shirt that is super soft and breathable.
+When you buy one of our shirts, we hope you are bringing smiles to people who read the positive messages on the shirt!
+You’ll also be joining us in raising positive vibes, and wearing art from old photography- thankfully those years in the darkroom weren’t wasted!